thomasWeise/moptipy/README.md

 This generator *must* be the only source of randomness used by an algorithm.
 It will automatically be seeded by our system, allowing for repeatable and reproducible runs.

-The `process` also can provide information about the best-so-far solution, the consumed runtime and FEs, as well as when the last improvement was achieved.
+The `process` also can provide information about the best-so-far [solution](https://thomasweise.github.io/moptipy/moptipy.api.html#moptipy.api.process.Process.get_copy_of_best_y) or [point in the search space](https://thomasweise.github.io/moptipy/moptipy.api.html#moptipy.api.process.Process.get_copy_of_best_x), the consumed [runtime](https://thomasweise.github.io/moptipy/moptipy.api.html#moptipy.api.process.Process.get_consumed_time_millis) and [FEs](https://thomasweise.github.io/moptipy/moptipy.api.html#moptipy.api.process.Process.get_consumed_fes), as well as [when the last improvement was achieved](https://thomasweise.github.io/moptipy/moptipy.api.html#moptipy.api.process.Process.get_last_improvement_fe).
 Anyway, all interaction between the algorithm and the actual optimization algorithm will happen through the `process` object.

 Equipped with this information, we can develop a simple and rather stupid algorithm to attack the sorting problem.
 The search space that we use are the [permutations](https://thomasweise.github.io/moptipy/moptipy.spaces.html#module-moptipy.spaces.permutations) of `n` numbers.
 (These will be internally represented as [numpy `ndarray`s](https://numpy.org/doc/stable/reference/arrays.ndarray.html), but we do not need to bother with this, as we this is done automatically for us.)
-Our algorithm should start with allocating a point `x_cur` in the search space, filling it with the numbers `0..n-1`, and shuffling it randomly.
+Our algorithm should start with allocating a point `x_cur` in the search space, filling it with the numbers `0..n-1`, and shuffling it randomly (because we want to start at a random solution).
 For the shuffling, it will use than random number generator provided by `process`.
 It will evaluate this solution and remember its quality in variable `f_cur`.
 It will also allocate a second container `x_new` for permutations.